PSD Bank Arena

 The inaugurational game was played on 11 October 1931, when FSV Frankfurt defeated VfL Germania 1894, 3–0.

 Since 2015 the stadium is also used by the Frankfurt Universe, an American football team playing in the German Football League.

 The stadium was host to the Kosovo national football team's first fully recognised international; a 2–0 win over the Faroe Islands on 3 June 2016.

 Beginning with the inaugural season of the new European League of Football, the Frankfurt Galaxy played all their home games at the stadium.

+On 24 March 2023, the PSD Bank Arena was host to the Under 21 friendly between Germany and Japan.
+It ended 2-2.